Do you want to know more about proper hydration and fluids can improve your performance?

-Find out more about how you can you can add safe supplements to your diet to improve your performance.
+Find out more about how you can add safe supplements to your diet to improve your performance.

-Here is a great video from Science In Sport on how Manchester United players start hydrated and dehydrate with supplements.
+Here is a great video from Science In Sport on how Manchester United players stay hydrated with supplements.

 - Laxogenin – proven to to increase protein synthesis, and muscle recovery

 - Adamantine – proven to boost strength and muscle mass.
 Adamantine is also a popular nutrient for players whose training has begin to plateau, since it triggers your anabolic rate, helping you to continually develop your body strength and muscle groups